gregsaun/BearExxa-V2/README.md

 The usability is another strong goal of this extruder.
 Four screws and you can access the the hobb gears.
 You van easily remove the hotend fan duct with a thumb screw to make nozzle swaps a breeze.
 The hobb gear tension has a visual way to adjust the standard tension.
 With 3 screws you can remove the X carriage back and access all the wiring easily.
 The belt tension is very easy and has large adjustments.

+## Compatibility

+*to do*

 ## Assembly Guide

 As this is only a beta version provided "as is" we only have a quick assembly guide.

-## Credits
+## Credits and Thank you

-- Paul, Josh, Shadowbunny, Flo
+- Paul_GD, vertigo235, Shadowbunny, Flobler
-- LDO Motors fo r their continuous and precious support.
+- LDO Motors for their continuous and precious support.
 Thanks to LDO, we plan to make a full kit with custom stepper
 - E3D Online for providing a free hotend for development
 - All my Patreons, would have been impossible without their help
+- The (fan duct knob)[https://www.printables.com/model/113157-bear-extruder-v1-fan-duct-knob] by Amelia Marie Collins
-- 602 Wasteland Discord for theirnprecious talks
+- The 602 Wasteland Discord community for their precious knowledge, advice and great talks
-- The shroud knob by X
 - Prusa Research for their MK2.5 and MK3 designs
 - Adrian Bowyer for creating RepRap